What is Oracle Cloud Infrastructure Data Transfer?

 To transfer a dataset larger than what can fit on a single transfer appliance, you must carefully segment your data into multiple logical datasets and then transfer these datasets using multiple data transfer appliances.

-Which Oracle Cloud Infrastructrure regions does Data Transfer Service support?
+Which Oracle Cloud Infrastructrure regions does Data Transfer Appliance support?

 Data Transfer Appliance service is supported in us-phoenix-1, us-ashburn-1 and eu-frankfurt-1 Oracle Cloud Infrastructure regions.
 Note that data originating in EU can be shipped only to Frankfurt but then uploaded either to Frankfurt or London.